machineagency/sonication_station/README.md

 This project wraps a python interface around the existing Duet 3 Socket Interface, turning Jubilee into a plate handling lab automation device for sonication.

 ## Connecting to Jubilee
-There are two ways to connect to Jubilee and execute code (1) locally and (2) with a separate PC over a network connection.
+There are two ways to connect to Jubilee and execute code: (1) locally and (2) with a separate PC over a network connection.

 They look like this:

 ### Local Connection
 <img src="https://github.com/machineagency/sonication_station/blob/master/docs/pics/jubilee_duet3_local_connection.png">
+In this mode, the Python protocol runs on the Raspberry Pi attached to the machine.
+It is recommended for production use.

 ### Closed Network Connection
 <img src="https://github.com/machineagency/sonication_station/blob/master/docs/pics/jubilee_duet3_closed_network_connection.png">
+In this mode, the Python protocol runs on a separate pc with this software package installed.
+It is useful for testing but not recommended for production.

+When running the machine in this mode, note that turning off your PC or losing the network connection will halt the machine mid-execution.
+Furthermore, a laggy network connection will cause the machine to lag.
+To avoid these issues in production, we recommended that running the protocol locally (on the Raspberry Pi) instead of using an arbitrary PC on the same network.

 ## Installation
+If you are running this code locally, clone this repository onto Jubilee's attached Raspberry Pi.
+If you are running it over a network connection, clone it onto your PC.

-Clone this repository onto your PC, or a PC devoted to controlling the Sonication station (such as a Raspberry Pi).
-Then, from this directory (the one with this README in it), install the project via pip with ....
+Then, from within this directory (the one with this README in it), install the project via pip with ....
 ```
 pip install -e .
 ```